developdenver/Speaker-Checklist/README.md

 * [ ] Get closer to the microphone than you think you should (1-3 inches)

 ### Posture and Position and Poise
-* [ ] Don’t lean on the podium
+* [ ] Don’t lean on the podium.
-* [ ] Don’t use the podium to shield you from the audience
+* [ ] Don’t use the podium to shield you from the audience.
-* [ ] Open your body language
+* [ ] Open your body language.
-* [ ] Talk slower than you think you should
+* [ ] Talk slower than you think you should.

 ## After
 * [ ] Add your slide deck and contact info to this github repo: [https://github.com/developdenver/2019-dvlpdnvr-talks](https://github.com/developdenver/2019-dvlpdnvr-talks)
 * [ ] Great speakers thank their attendees and share their resources, so if you have a twitter account, send a tweet thanking people who attended and share your resources, including your slide deck.
+Use the hashtag #dvlpdnvr.
 * [ ] Celebrate!
 Preparing and giving a conference talk is a lot of work and you’re done! 🎉

 ## Additional Resources